Opinion | White evangelicals and Catholics may finally be opening their ears

-An August Fox News poll found support for Joe Biden among White evangelicals at 28 percent — significantly higher than the 16 percent that supported Hillary Clinton in 2016 exit polls.
+An August Fox News poll found support for Joe Biden among White evangelicals at 28 percent — significantly higher than the 16 percent who supported Hillary Clinton in 2016 exit polls.
 A recent Vote Common Good survey indicated an 11 percentage point shift toward Biden among evangelicals and Catholics who supported Donald Trump in 2016.
 These surveys are not evidence of collapsing approval for Trump among these groups, but they may signal an erosion of support.
 And Trump can’t afford to lose any ground among the base of his base.

 I suspect that some of this shift is coming not because these are religious voters, but because they are voters.
 Like everyone else, they see the disastrous incompetence of an administration that never gained its footing in the fight against covid-19.
 They see the economic suffering caused by Trump’s delay, denial and tenacious stupidity.
 They see the packed Trump rallies that amount to negligent homicide.
 They see the heartless claims of success while the ill and elderly continue to die.